rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Requirements

 * Must have Zoom Pro, Business, or Enterprise plan to support REST API
-* Requires JWT credentials from Zoom App marketplace
+* Requires account ID as well as client ID and secret from a Server-to-Server OAuth app in the Zoom Marketplace
+* Server-to-Server OAuth app has the `report:read:admin` scope enabled

+# Supported Product Versions

+_There are no supported product versions listed._

 # Documentation